JC-glitchsys/JC-glitchsys/README.md

 ### 💀 Fun Fact:
 I'm a little *crazyy* — in a fun and chaotic-good way.
 I like to break stuff so I can figure out how to fix it (especially with code 😅).

----

-Thanks for checking out my profile!
-Feel free to follow or reach out — I'm always happy to connect and learn with fellow devs! 💬✨